maciejpedzich/maciejpedzi.ch/src/content/blog/leetcode-one-liners-remove-element.md

 ### splice array method

-Splice is a really versatile method, because it allows you to add, replace, and most importantly for us, remove elements from an array.
+Splice is a really versatile method, because it allows us to add, replace, and most importantly for us, remove elements from an array.
 In order to do so, we need to provide it with 2 arguments:

 1. Index to start removing items from
 2. Number of items to remove

 So we pass `i` (the current item's index) as the first argument, but then follow it up with `+(n === val)`... what's up with that?

 `n === val` checks if the number we're iterating through equals the value whose all occurences in the `nums` array are supposed to be deleted.
-By wrapping this expresion in parentheses and prepending a `+`, we can convert the boolean returned by our equality comparison to a number: `1` for `true`, and `0` for `false`.
+By wrapping this expresion in parentheses and prepending a `+` (known as a **unary plus** if you're into fancy technical vocabulary), we can convert the boolean returned by our equality comparison to a number: `1` for `true`, and `0` for `false`.

-This means that if `n === val` returns `true`, then the item we're looping through will be removed because the remove count will be set to `1`.
+It means that if `n === val` returns `true`, then the item we're looping through will be removed because the remove count will be set to `1`.
 Likewise, if `n === val` returns `false`, the delete count will be set to `0`, and thus the item won't get removed.

-Finally we take advantage of the `splice` method's return value, which is an array of items that have been removed.
+Finally, we leverage `splice`'s return value, which is an array of items that have been removed.
 Therefore, we can obtain the delete count by reading this array's `length`.
-So if you come back to the `1 - nums.splice(i, +(n === val)).length` bit, we can now tell what `k` will get incremented by, and thus what our callback function will return.
+So if we come back to the `1 - nums.splice(i, +(n === val)).length` bit, we can now tell what `k` will get incremented by.

-If the `length` of the array returned by `splice` equals `0` (ie. the current item hasn't got deleted), we increment `k` by `1 - 0`, so `1`.
-If the length of that array equals `1` (ie. the current item has been removed), we increment `k` by `1 - 1`, so `0`.
+If the `length` of the array returned by `splice` equals `0` (ie. the current item hasn't got deleted), we increment `k` by `1 - 0`, so by `1`.
+If the length of that array equals `1` (ie. the current item has been removed), we increment `k` by `1 - 1`, so by `0`.

 ### reduceRight's second argument